Incarceration in the United States: History

-One of the first prisons in America was founded in 1790 by the Pennsylvanian Quakers.
-The Quakers wanted something that was less cruel than dungeon prisons.
-They created a space where prisoners could read scriptures and repent as a means of self-improvement.
+One of the first prisons in America was founded in 1790 by the Pennsylvanian Quakers, to make a system they viewed as less cruel than dungeon prisons.
+They created a space where imprisoned people could read scriptures and repent as a means of self-improvement.
+This was known among prison reformers as the Pennsylvania System, which focused on reform, rehabilitation of the prisoner, and saving prisoners' souls through religious instruction.

-In 1841, Dorothea Dix discovered that prison conditions in the US were, in her opinion, inhumane.
-Prisoners were chained naked, whipped with rods.
-Others, criminally insane, were caged, or placed in cellars, or closets.
+In 1841, Dorothea Dix claimed that prison conditions in the U.S. were, in her opinion, inhumane.
+Imprisoned people were chained naked and whipped with rods.
+Others, who were criminally insane, were caged, or placed in cellars or closets.
 She insisted on changes throughout the rest of her life.
 While focusing on the insane, her comments also resulted in changes for other inmates.
+Late in the 1800s, Superintendent Zebulon Brockway also changed the landscape of prison life by introducing institutionalized learning programs to inmates for rehabilitation purposes at the Elmira Reformatory in New York.
+As Monroe County Penitentiary Superintendent, Brockway implemented a points-based behavior system that identified low risk offenders and allowed them to participate in education programs which was later included industrial/trade schools, moral education, and academia (Gehring, 1982).

-After the Civil War and really gaining momentum during the Progressive Era of America, new concepts of the prison system, such as parole, indeterminate sentencing, and probation, were introduced.
-These soon became mainstream practices in America.
-At this time there was an increase in crime causing officials to handle crime in a more retributive way.
+Following the Civil War and during the Progressive Era of America, new concepts of the prison system, such as parole, indeterminate sentencing, and probation, were introduced.
+These concepts were encoded into legislative statutes in efforts to maintain the systems of racial capitalism that were formerly supported by unpaid slave labor.
+These legal frameworks became mainstream practices resulting in mass incarceration and legal discrimination of African Americans and other marginalized groups in America.
+At this time, there was an increase in crime, causing officials to handle crime in a more retributive way.
 Many Sicilian Americans were harshly affected by this.
-But, as the crime rate declined, they started to focus more on rehabilitation.
+However, as the crime rate declined, the prison system started to focus more on rehabilitation.